 1. Determine what’s most important.

-Work smarter by eliminating unnecessary work from your plate, you can focus more on the bigger, important projects that will get your boss’s attention.
+Work smarter by eliminating unnecessary work from your plate.
+Then, you can focus on the bigger, more important projects that will get your boss’s attention.
 Sit down and figure out what activities you do each day that really benefit your employer.
 Out of that smaller list, which ones do you enjoy most?
 Hopefully, there will be a few tasks that overlap.
 Those are the ones you should be focusing on.1 Next, write out tasks that seem mundane and don’t entertain you, as well as ones that don’t seem to contribute to the company.
 Those jobs are ones you should spend less time on.
 Spending time on them may just be a waste of your time.
 Discuss downgrading those projects with your manager to see if they agree.
 They may be impressed that your being this thoughtful about your workload and productivity.
 Continue Reading…

 You’ve heard the saying, “work smarter, not harder.”
 Consider these tips on how to talk to your manager about a promotion.